When people email me for a live TV streaming service recommendation and list out their wants and needs, a lot of times I suggest Sling TV.

 But, in follow-up conversations, most people don’t get Sling.
 Why is that?

-Based on my eight years of reviewing live TV services, I created this free checklist that describes the ideal Sling customer.
+Based on my decade of reviewing live TV services, I created this free checklist that describes the ideal Sling customer.
 I hope it helps you choose the best service for your household.

 1. I’m a price-sensitive customer

-Sling TV’s starting price is much lower than premium live TV streaming services like YouTube TV, Hulu + Live TV, DIRECTV STREAM and Fubo.
-That’s why I refer to Sling as a “Premium Lite” service.
-With a starting price of $45.99 a month, it’s priced right in between premium and budget live TV services.
-Those who stick to one of Sling’s two base plans and avoid the add-ons (Sling Extras) will save the most money.
+That’s why I refer to Sling as a “Premium Lite” service, priced right in between premium and budget live TV services.
+Those who stick to one of Sling’s base plans and avoid the add-ons (Sling Extras) will save the most money.
 Think about it this way: If Sling saves you $30 a month over a premium live TV service, that’s $360 a year.
 What would you do with that $360 instead?

 2. I don’t need full local coverage

-Sling TV doesn’t include all of your local stations.
-That’s the #1 reason why the plans are priced cheaper than premium live TV services.
+This service doesn’t include all of your local stations.
+That’s the #1 reason why Sling’s plans are priced cheaper than more comprehensive live TV services like YouTube TV.
 Sling only offers ABC, FOX and NBC in cities where the networks own the local stations.
 There are no CBS stations offered.
-The service is a good pick for people who can pick up their local stations with an indoor or outdoor antenna.
-I have a Mohu Leaf indoor antenna for my locals.
-Competitors YouTube TV, Hulu + Live TV, DIRECTV STREAM and Fubo offer full local coverage.
+Pricing varies if locals are included in your market.
+The service is a good pick for people like me who can pick up their local stations with an indoor or outdoor antenna.
+Competitors YouTube TV, Hulu + Live TV and DIRECTV offer full local coverage.

 3. I only watch a handful of cable channels